chreestopher/csv-to-table/README.md

     objectsToTable: converts an array of JSON objects into a div with specified Id, containing an HTML table of the objects contained in the array, as an HTML string
                     Accepts an Object, or an array of Objects, and optionally a string to use as id for the div containing the created table.
                     Returns the string html table contained in a div with either the default "CSVtoTable" or the string passed in as the second parameter as the Id of the div.

+Repository Includes:

+    basic flow types for autocompletion in IDEs, tests for mocha,
+    a test csv file

+To do:

+    add method to paginate the resulting table and return multiple tables add ability to handle styling more thoroughly during table creation